Hijacked Browser Window

 These popups generally cover the screen and give you no way to close the window, Sometime they give a number to call.
 Never call the number given on the web page as this is where they will get you to infect your own computer and then demand money to fix the issue.

 Most of the time this is not an infection but only a clever technique to make the browser full screen and block you from closing the web page.
-Only if you call the number on the web page will they tell you that your computer is infected then they will talk you through installing software where they will take control and then install unwanted software – demand money to repair etc.
+If you call the number on the web page they will they tell you that your computer is infected then they will talk you through installing software to fix the problem.
+This is where they will take control and then install unwanted software – demand money to repair etc.

 How to close their full-screen webpage

-There are a couple of things you can do to close a bad webpage.
+There are a couple of ways you can close a bad webpage.

 Click the small red cross at the top of the browser window (not the one that may be provided within the popup window).
 Don’t click anything on the window either.

 If this doesn’t work, try opening the task manager by right clicking the bar on the bottom of your screen and then selecting Task Manager from the popup menu.
-Alternatively, you can press the key combination Control, ALT and Delete.
+Alternatively, you can press the key combination Control, ALT and Delete (all at the same time).
 These three keys will invoke a window where you can then select the Task Manager from the menu.